arpit28112003/CODSOFT/Task 01 - Python To-Do List/README.md

-This is Task 1 of my Python Internship at Codsoft (20 July, 2025 to 20 August,2025)
-Batch - B41
+This is Task 1 of my Python Internship at Codsoft (20 July, 2025 to 20 August, 2025) Batch - B41